 This can be desirable if you’re a large vehicle that needs to be seen when driving through traffic-dense areas.
 It’s also a good idea if you frequently operate your emergency service vehicle at night where visibility is a lot lower, and it’s also perfect for adverse weather situations.
 They’re also waterproof like their mini counterparts, so you don’t need to worry about their permanent position on the roof of your emergency vehicle.

 In short, full size LED light bars aren’t really targeted at part-time emergency service operatives or those that use undercover vehicles.
-Instead, they’re targeted at people who own vehicles that are used solely for emergency purposes.
+Instead, they’re targeted at people who own vehicles that are used solely for emergency purposes, for services that require a strobe light bar that flashes to draw attention.
 While it’s not impossible to remove them after installation, it’s impractical to continuously spend time on removing and installing them.

 What it ultimately boils down to is if you need the flexibility of having a magnet mounting system.
 Are you interested in removing the LED light bar now and then, or would you prefer to have the LED lights permanently affixed to your vehicle with the included mounts?
 This will be the main consideration that drives your purchase decision.